cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 reported to [ArboNET](https://wwwn.cdc.gov/arbonet/Maps/ADB_Diseases_Map/index.html) from each county in the contiguous United States in 2022.

-### `fips`

-Values in the `fips` column are five digit FIPS code, which includes the two-digit state code and the three-digit county code.
-These must be one of those in the [location file](../data-locations/locations.csv) which includes numeric FIPS codes for the contiguous U.S. states and Washington DC.

-Please note that when writing FIPS codes, they should be written in as a character string to preserve any leading zeroes.

 ### `location`

 Values in the `location` column consist of the “State” and “County” as written with a hyphen: “State-County”.
 For example, “California-San Diego” or “Texas-Harris”.
 Do not include the word “County” and include spaces between words within the county or state name.
 The easiest way is to accomplish this is by matching the format in the [location file](../data-locations/locations.csv).

-### `type`

-Values in the `type` column are either

--   “point” or
--   “quantile”.

-This value indicates whether that row corresponds to a point forecast or a quantile forecast.
-Point forecasts are used in visualization while quantile forecasts are used in visualization and in ensemble construction.

-**When point forecasts are not included, the median for every location-target pair will be interpreted as the point forecast.**

 ### `quantile`

-Values in the `quantile` column are either “NA” (if `type` is “point”) or a quantile in the format
+Values in the `quantile` column are in the format

     0.###

-For quantile forecasts, this value indicates the quantile for the `value` in this row.
+This value indicates the quantile for the `value` in this row.

 Teams must provide the following 23 quantiles: